What should I do if I paid, 24 banking hours have elapsed, and still I cannot proceed to the next step?

 When is the deadline for receiving applications?

 Deadlines are usually set in every advertisement, and displayed on the this portal too.
-Current Status: ( Open for all applications, closing in 1 month 11 days 7 hours 2 minutes )
+Current Status: ( Undergraduate & Diploma applications finally closing in 3 days 13 hours 37 minutes .)

 How do I apply?